 The Festival has of course attracted performers from other parts of the UK too.
 It has welcomed rising young singers like Anna Stéphany and Elizabeth Watts as well as some of the many accomplished instrumental ensembles now active in Britain.
 In 1999 and 2000 audiences heard magical performances by the Leopold Trio and the Belcea Quartet.
 And over the last decade and half there have been equally fine concerts by the Sacconi, pictured below, Navarra and Carducci quartets.
 The first two groups joined forces in 2010 to give inspired performances of sextets by Brahms and Richard Strauss and of Mendelssohn’s rarely-heard Octet.
 Romantic chamber music of this sort benefits from a large space, in this case the fine acoustic of St Peter’s, Newton.
 On the other hand, smaller Gower churches are well suited to the more intimate sound world of one or two performers.
 In 2015 the peaceful atmosphere of Llanddewi church was ideal for an evening of Elizabethan songs and lute music with Emma Kirkby and Jakob Lindberg.
 Equally, the decorated interior of Clyne Chapel, with sunlight streaming in, seemed just right for a beguiling concert of music for harp and saxophone given by Oliver Wass and Huw Wiggin in 2019.

 This list could easily be extended.
-Moreover, some of our visitors ‒ London Brass pictured below, for example, and the guitarist Andrey Lebedev ‒ have generously stayed on after their concerts in order to hold morning masterclasses for young musicians of the locality.
+What’s more, some of our visitors – London Brass, for example, pictured below, and the German recorder-player Tabea Debus – have generously combined their concerts with morning masterclasses for young musicians of the locality.
 Although classical chamber music and song have always formed the backbone of the Festival’s programmes, it is worth noting that for many years there were evenings of folk music too, held at the Greyhound Inn in Oldwalls.
 More recently there have been evenings of jazz and swing, among them a sell-out concert in 2015 at Reynoldston, devoted to the big-band music of Glenn Miller.

 Music’s sister arts have not been neglected either.
 Poetry and film have featured in Festival programmes; even, more recently, a cream tea party with local crime writer, Cathy Ace.
 Occasional exhibitions have been mounted to show the work of some of the artists and craftsmen of Gower, a tradition now happily being revived.
 There have been Festival rambles, and in 2012 a popular guided tour by coach was arranged around some of the less familiar churches of the peninsula.
-Throughout its history, moreover, the Festival has included an annual lecture – a distinguished series running from the Marquess of Anglesey in 1982 to the journalist and broadcaster Trevor Fishlock and the cultural historian Toby Thacker in the last few years.
+Throughout its history, moreover, the Festival has included an annual lecture – a distinguished series running from the Marquess of Anglesey in 1982 to the journalist and broadcaster Trevor Fishlock and, in 2024, the art historian Peter Wakelin.

 Equally, the Festival’s growth and well-being have always depended on an organising committee whose members give their time and effort voluntarily.
 In the early days stalwarts of the committee even shouldered the task of moving the grand piano from one church to the next, heaving it into a horse-box provided by the redoubtable Stan Hiley!
 Today that job is in the hands of a firm of professional piano removers.
 But the energy and initiative of committee members remain indispensable as they tackle everything from planning to parking.